mark-escosura/web-sprint-challenge-intro-to-react/README.md

 ## Submission format

-- [ ] Submit via Codegrade by committing and pushing any new changes to the main branch.
+- [x] Submit via Codegrade by committing and pushing any new changes to the main branch.
-- [ ] Check Codegrade for automated feedback.
+- [x] Check Codegrade for automated feedback.
-- [ ] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
+- [x] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.
+- [x] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+- React JS is an open source-JavaScript library that is used for building UI (user interfaces) using components that are reusable that react to data changing overtime.
+For example, Facebook, Twitter, Instagram and other social media platforms has data changing every sec.
+React JS makes this possible.

-1. Describe component state.
+2. Describe component state.

+- State of a component is an object that holds information that may changeover the lifetime of the component.

-1. Describe props.
+3. Describe props.

+- Props stands for 'properties' and is being used for passing data from one component to another.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+- Side effects are basically anything that affects something outside of the scope of the current function that's being executed.
+For example, manually updating the DOM Element.
+We use "useEffect" to fetch data for the current user.